EV Charging Cost in Kansas (2026)

 What Kansas drivers actually pay to charge at home, by EV model, with the state’s average rate filled in for you.

-At Kansas’s average residential rate of about 14.1¢/kWh, charging a typical EV at home costs about $40 a month for 1,000 miles, about 4.0¢ per mile, a bit below the US average.
+At Kansas’s average residential rate of about 14.1¢/kWh, charging a typical EV at home costs about $40 a month for 1,000 miles, versus about $47 at the 16.5¢/kWh US average.
+That is roughly 4.0¢ per mile, close to the US average.
 Enter your own rate below for an exact figure.

 Need public charging or battery details?
 Full calculator →